-As part of this demonstration project, 12 primary care practices will be selected to implement a subset of the tools included in the Toolkit.
-Practices will implement four tools over a 6-month period, collecting data about their office environments and healthcare processes during the month prior to and the month following implementation.
-The research team will make two site visits to each participating practice, during which qualitative interviews addressing the implementation process will be conducted.
-The data practices collect and the information they provide as part of the qualitative interviews will allow the research team to refine and improve the Toolkit at the conclusion of the project.
+As part of this demonstration project, 12 primary care practices were selected to implement a subset of the tools included in the Toolkit.
+Practices implemented four tools over a 6-month period, collecting data about their office environments and healthcare processes during the month prior to and the month following implementation.
+The research team made two site visits to each participating practice, during which qualitative interviews addressing the implementation process were conducted.
+The data practices collected and the information they provided as part of the qualitative interviews allowed the research team to refine and improve the Toolkit at the conclusion of the project.

 The AAFP National Research Network is collaborating with the University of Colorado, School of Medicine, and the State Networks of Colorado Ambulatory Practices & Partners USA (SNOCAP-USA) to conduct this study.